pgpkeys-eu/pgpkeys-eu.github.io/docs/scratchpad/signatures.md

 # OpenPGP Signature Semantics Cleanup

-OpenPGP signatures have a rich vocabulary, however this can be confusing.
+OpenPGP signatures have a rich vocabulary, however this is often ambiguous or ill-defined.
 In this document, we propose to tame the zoo of options.

 ## Deprecate Timestamp signatures